 “I couldn’t agree more,” Forma said.
 “That is a message that must be heard.”

 In fact, individuals from organisations involved with the ICP worked the duration of the Conference to ensure the hearing Forma felt was so badly needed.
-Mulcair and SPA Vice President Belinda Hill made communication disability the focus of their speaking opportunities before the COSP General Assembly and Civil Society Forum.
-Meanwhile, ASHA Chief Staff Officer Arlene A. Pietranton presented at two other COSP side events: at one, she spotlighted the need for more information and disaggregated data about resources available to students with communication disability in higher education; and at the other Pietranton highlighted the importance of mitigating communication disability associated with dementia.
+Mulcair and SPA Vice President Belinda Hill made communication disabilities the focus of their speaking opportunities before the COSP General Assembly and Civil Society Forum.
+Meanwhile, ASHA Chief Staff Officer Arlene A. Pietranton presented at two other COSP side events: at one, she spotlighted the need for more information and disaggregated data about resources available to students with communication disabilities in higher education; and at the other Pietranton highlighted the importance of mitigating communication disabilities associated with dementia.

 Subsequently, the success at the UN was raised in presentations ICP representatives made in August in Taipei, Taiwan at the 31st World Congress of the International Association of Logopedics and Phoniatrics, an ICP participating organisation.

-Meanwhile, longer term, a promising advocacy path for communication disability is foreseen.
-On the SPA website, Mulcair indicated the experience at COSP opened a door “to empower greater participation of people with communication disability to have their ’voice’ at the highest level of human rights.”
+Meanwhile, longer term, a promising advocacy path for communication disabilities is foreseen.
+On the SPA website, Mulcair indicated the experience at COSP opened a door “to empower greater participation of people with communication disabilities to have their ’voice’ at the highest level of human rights.”
 Pietranton noted on ASHA Leader Live the effective collaborative approach ICP founders took holding the UN side event.
 “We look forward to continuing to work together with them to build upon the foundation that has been laid this year.”

 Joseph Cerquone is Director of Public Relations, American Speech-Language-Hearing Association, and a member of the ICP Communications Work Group.